Resources

 Summary

-This project involved the design and implementation of a secure digital signature server, a trusted third party that creates private-public key pairs, stores them and generates digital signatures on the behalf of the users - a common requirement in organizational settings where centralized key management is crucial.
+This project involved the design and implementation of a digital signature server, a trusted third party that creates private-public key pairs, stores them and generates digital signatures on the behalf of the users (a common requirement in organizational settings where centralized key management is preferred).

 Pictures